 - 2 1/2 cups chicken broth

-- 3 tablespoons Organic SunButter
+- 3 tablespoons Organic SunButter or sub peanut butter

 - 2 tablespoons tomato paste

 - 1 tablespoon arrowroot powder mixed with 2 tablespoons water